Skip to content. Skip to navigation

-or "I Upgraded My System, But I Can't Hear the Benefits.
+or "I Upgraded My Home Theater System, But I Can't Hear the Benefits.
 Why?"

-Here is a list of items you will need to do this correctly:
+Here is a list of items you will need to do help you properly set up and calibrate your home theater system:

 • 1 Radio Shack (analog preferred) SPL meter